-The typical entry requirement is a first degree in a relevant discipline, normally an lower second or above or equivalent.
+The typical entry requirement is a first degree in a relevant discipline, normally a 2:2 with a minimum of 55% overall.
 Overseas students are expected to possess an IELTS score of 6.5.

 Months of entry

 The MA in Development and Human Rights examines the comparatively new interface between Human Rights and International Development.

 This MA is a multi-disciplinary programme combining insights from the fields of development studies, politics, political theory and international law.
 It examines some of the key issues confronting twenty-first century global societies through a dynamic programme that combines theoretical and applied perspectives and is taught by a team of leading academics in their fields.